Fast Facts – Electric Fence Safety

 • Be especially careful to avoid body contact with live strands at head, neck, or back.

-• Keep children, in particular those at the crawling stage, away from all electric fences.
+• Keep children, in particular those at the crawling stage, away from electric fences.

-• Along public roads, rights-of-way, outside property boundaries, farmsteads or other areas where the public is likely to first encounter electric fence:
+• Warn others that the fence is there.
+Along public roads, rights-of-way, outside property boundaries, farmsteads or other areas where the public is likely to first encounter electric fence

 – place warning signs on fence spaced no further than 200 feet apart.